ABOUT

 Director: Dr. Denise Natali

-The Institute for National Strategic Studies serves as the principal focus for research at NDU and is composed of three research centers and the NDU Press.
+The Institute for National Strategic Studies is composed of four research centers and the NDU Press.

-The CSR mission is to conduct objective, rigorous, and timely research on key national security issues.
-CSR research and analysis responds to the needs of decisionmakers in the Office of the Secretary of Defense, Joint Staff, combatant commands, Services, as well as other policy audiences.
-It also pays particular attention to emerging strategic trends that pose longer term challenges for U.S. national security.
+The Center for Strategy and Military Power (formerly Center for Strategic Research) produces research and analysis that respond to the needs of decisionmakers in the Office of the Secretary of Defense, Joint Staff, combatant commands, Services, and other national security stakeholders.
+CSMP pays particular attention to emerging strategic trends that pose longer term challenges for U.S. national security.

 Center for the Study of Chinese Military Affairs

-The congressionally mandated mission of CSCMA is to serve as a national focal point and resource center for multidisciplinary research and analytic exchanges on the national goals and strategic posture of the People’s Republic of China and the ability of that nation to develop, field, and deploy an effective military instrument in support of its national strategic objectives.
+The Center for the Study of Chinese Military Affairs serves as a national focal point and resource center for research and analytic exchanges on the national goals and strategic posture of the People’s Republic of China and the ability of that nation to develop, field, and deploy an effective military instrument in support of its national strategic objectives.

 Center for the Study of Weapons of Mass Destruction